tberhanu/OpenStack_Cisco/tools/shell_scripts/readme.txt

 NOTE: change the image name in YAML file, based on the image you build.

 NOTE: Make sure the CiscoIT-CSB repo is cloned to $HOME

+NOTE: Inorder to run in the VM change the data_cae_vm to data_cae